RelPol 3030

-Between Malcolm X and Martin Luther King, Jr.: Race, Religion, and the Politics of Freedom
+Between Malcolm X & Martin Luther King Jr.: Religion and the Politics of Freedom

 This course examines their personal biographies, speeches, writings, representations, FBI Files, and legacies as a way to better understand how the intersections of religion, race, and politics came to bare upon the freedom struggles of people of color in the U.S. and abroad.